f0xmulder/development/README.md

 If you would like to contribute to the developer.overheid.nl software itself, consult the [developer documentation](./docs/developer.md).

 ## Deployment and releases
-If you would like to learn more about the deployment en release process of developer.overheid.nl, consult the [depoyment and releases documentation](./docs/deployment-releases.md).
+If you would like to learn more about the deployment en release process of developer.overheid.nl, consult the [deployment and releases documentation](./docs/deployment-releases.md).

-## License
+## Licence
 Copyright © VNG Realisatie 2019

 [Licenced under the EUPLv1.2](LICENCE.md)